hy-ng/HComp-web/submit.md

 Submissions to this track should follow the same formatting guidelines as submissions to the research track, but are limited to at most *four* pages in length for both submission and final publication.
 Accepted papers will be published in the conference proceedings and on the web.

-To encourage researchers to present truly visionary concepts, the CCC is offering prizes for up to *three* top papers in this special track: first prize $1000, second prize $750, and third prize $500, to be awarded as travel grants.
+To encourage researchers to present truly visionary concepts, the CCC is offering prizes for up to *three* top papers in this special track: first prize $1000, second prize $750, and third prize $500, to be awarded.

 Questions?
 Please contact the Blue Sky Ideas track Chairs.